The Georgia Greenway "Slow Street"

 For more information on Phase 1, check out the Project Page.

-• The speed limit on Georgia Avenue will be lowered to 30 km/h.
-New speed limit signs will be added along Georgia Avenue.
+- The speed limit on Georgia Avenue was be lowered to 30 km/h.
+New speed limit signs were added along Georgia Avenue.

-• Stop signs will be switched at Nova Street & Georgia Ave so that those travelling on Georgia Avenue have the right of way.
+- Stop signs were switched at Nova Street & Georgia Ave so that those travelling on Georgia Avenue have the right of way.
 More can be found out about this in the "Background" tab.

-• Bicycle “sharrows” will be added.
+- Bicycle “sharrows” added.
 Sharrows are painted on the road using a stencil, and are meant to show that the road needs to be shared with bicycles.

 Stay Connected